Areíto (album): Singles

 "Frio Frio" was the first single released from the album.
 It peaked at number four on the Billboard Hot Latin Songs chart and number five in Uruguay.

 "Señales de Humo" was the second single released from the album.
 It reached number six on the Hot Latin Songs chart, number nine in Peru, number one in Venezuela, number eight in Mexico, number eight in Chile and number seven in Dominican Republic.

 "El costo de la vida" was the third single and was released from the album shortly after being released.
-Despite the controversy, it was his first number one Bllboard Hot Latin Songs, number 7 in Chile and peaked at number two in Venezuela.
+Despite the controversy, it was his first number one Billboard Hot Latin Songs, number 7 in Chile and peaked at number two in Venezuela.

 The fourth single "Coronita de Flores" peaked at seven in Uruguay and five in Chile and two in Venezuela.
 It won a BMI Latin Award in 1995.

 The fifth single "Mal de Amor" peaked at number five in Venezuela.

 The sixth single "Rompiendo Fuente" peaked at 10 in Dominican Republic.

 The seventh single "Cuanto Te Beso" reached number five in Chile.

-Tour

-To promote the album, Guerra and 440 embarked at their largest and intense tour at the time, Areíto World Tour.
-It started on 3 July in New York and ended on 16 October in Rotterdam, Netherlands.

-In the United States, the first show in New York was sold out.
-However, attendance at 9 July show at the James L. Knight Center in Miami was disappointing, 4,000 of the 6,000 seats, significantly less than the sold-out show in Miami Arena on the Bachata Rosa Tour in December 1991.
-In Argentina, he performed at the Estadio Obras in Buenos Aires from 23–25 July, with three sold-out shows.

-In Spain, the tour visited 20 cities.
-The Madrid concerts on 14 and 15 September at Las Vegas were sold out with attendance of 40,000 fans and 9,000 fans at Sevilla on 22 September concert.
-During the tour dates in Spain, Areíto comeback to the top 10 due album sales surge.